jonathanhliu21/simplevectors/docs/source/basic_usage.rst

 Using ``make_vector()``
 ~~~~~~~~~~~~~~~~~~~~~~~

 You can also initialize a vector in a functional manner by using the ``make_vector()`` function.
 This function can be used to initialize a vector from an ``std::array``, ``std::vector``, or an initializer list.
 Note that if you are using ``make_vector`` to initialize from a ``std::vector`` or an initializer list, then you need to specify the number of dimensions as a template argument.
-If you are using an initializer list, you also need to specify the type of vector.
+If you are using an initializer list, you also need to specify the type of the vector elements.

 .. code-block:: cpp